ermongroup/cs228-notes/inference/ve/index.md

 Let's try to understand what these steps correspond to in our chain example.
 In that case, the chosen ordering was $$x_1, x_2, ..., x_{n-1}$$.
 Starting with $$x_1$$, we collected all the factors involving $$x_1$$, which were $$p(x_1)$$ and $$p(x_2 \mid x_1)$$.
 We then used them to construct a new factor $$\tau(x_2) = \sum_{x_1} p(x_2 \mid x_1) p(x_1)$$.
 This can be seen as the results of steps 2 and 3 of the VE algorithm: first we form a large factor $$\sigma(x_2, x_1) = p(x_2 \mid x_1) p(x_1)$$; then we eliminate $$x_1$$ from that factor to produce $$\tau$$.
 Then, we repeat the same procedure for $$x_2$$, except that the factors are now $$p(x_3 \mid x_2), \tau(x_2)$$.

-For a slightly more complex example, recall the graphical model of a student's grade that we introduced earlier.{% marginfigure 'nb1' 'assets/img/grade-model.png' "Bayes net model of a student's grade $$g$$ on an exam; in addition to $$g$$, we also model other aspects of the problem, such as the exam's difficulty $$d$$, the student's intelligence $$i$$, his SAT score $$s$$, and the quality $$l$$ of a reference letter from the professor who taught the course.
-Each variable is binary, except for $$g$$, which takes 3 possible values."%}
+For a slightly more complex example, recall the graphical model of a student's grade that we introduced earlier.{% include marginfigure.html id="nb1" url="assets/img/grade-model.png" description="Bayes net model of a student's grade $$g$$ on an exam; in addition to $$g$$, we also model other aspects of the problem, such as the exam's difficulty $$d$$, the student's intelligence $$i$$, his SAT score $$s$$, and the quality $$l$$ of a reference letter from the professor who taught the course.
+Each variable is binary, except for $$g$$, which takes 3 possible values." %}
 The probability specified by the model is of the form
 {% math %}
 p(l, g, i, d, s) = p(l \mid g) p(s \mid i) p(i) p(g \mid i, d) p(d).